-This test method applies to soil mixtures having 40 percent or less retained on the 4.75 mm (No. 4) sieve for methods A or B, or 30 percent or less retained on the 19 mm (/4 in.) sieve with methods C or D. The retained material is defined as oversize (coarse) material.
+This test method applies to soil mixtures having 40 percent or less retained on the 4.75 mm (No. 4) sieve for methods A or B, or 30 percent or less retained on the 19 mm (3⁄4 in.) sieve with methods C or D. The retained material is defined as oversize (coarse) material.
 If no minimum percentage is specified, 5 percent will be used.
 Samples that contain oversize (coarse) material that meet percent retained criteria should be corrected by using Annex A, Correction of Maximum Dry Density and Optimum Moisture for Oversized Particles.
 Samples of soil or soil-aggregate mixture are prepared at several moisture contents and compacted into molds of specified size, using manual or mechanical rammers that deliver a specified quantity of compactive energy.
-The moist masses of the compacted samples are determined and used to obtain the dry density values of the same samples.
+The moist masses of the compacted samples are multiplied by the appropriate factor to determine wet density values.
+Moisture contents of the compacted samples are determined and used to obtain the dry density values of the same samples.
 Maximum dry density and optimum moisture content for the soil or soil-aggregate mixture is determined by plotting the relationship between dry density and moisture content.